cosmos/cosmos-sdk/README.md

 For more, please go to the [Cosmos SDK Docs](./docs/README.md)

-## Cosmos Hub Mainnet
+## Join the Cosmos Hub Mainnet or Public Testnet

-The Cosmos Hub application, `gaia`, has moved to its [own repository](https://github.com/cosmos/gaia).
-Go there to join the Cosmos Hub mainnet and more.
+To run a full-node for the mainnet of the Cosmos Hub or the public testnet, follow [the guide](./docs/join-mainnet.md).

 ## Disambiguation